alexandor91/Drone_3DEstimator/README.md

   ekfCov = gPrime * ekfCov * gPrime.transpose() + Q;\
 '''\
+The snippet in source file is from 269 to 276, the ekf covariance is updated via gprime function, acceleration is also accounted for as a command to calculate the gPrime matrix.
 ### 4. Magnotometer Update
+The magnetometer update is from 333 to line 339.
 '''
   hPrime(0, 6) = 1;\
   zFromX(0) = ekfState(6);\